Gyanreyer/hover-video-player/README.md

 # hover-video-player

-A web component which helps make it easy to set up videos which play when the user hovers over them.
+A web component that helps make it easy to set up videos which play when the user hovers over them.

 This is particularly useful for the common user experience pattern where a page may have a thumbnail which plays a video preview when the user hovers over it.